jnuho/jnuho.github.io/articles/k8s.md

     - e.g. k8s Nginx Ingress Controller
   - HAVE TO CONSIDER the environemnt where the k8s cluster is running
     - Cloud Service Provider (AWS, GCP, AZURE)
+      - External reqeust from the browser →
-      - Cloud Load balancer -> Ingress Controller Pod -> Ingress -> Service -> Pod
+        - Cloud Load balancer →
+        - Ingress Controller Pod →
+        - Ingress →
+        - Service →
+        - Pod
+      - using cloud lb, you do not have to implement load balancer yourself
     - Baremetal
       - you need to configure some kind of entrypoint (e.g. metallb)
       - either inside of cluster or outside as separate server
       - software or hardware solution can be used
       - must provide entrypoint
       - e.g. Proxy Server: public ip address and open ports
-        - Proxy server -> Ingress Controller Pod -> Ingress (checks ingress rules) -> Service -> Pod
+        - Proxy server → Ingress Controller Pod → Ingress (checks ingress rules) → Service → Pod
         - no server in k8s cluster is publicly accessible from outside